By Jared Koch

+The only sweet dish on the seder plate, charoset (or sometimes haroset) is a mix of fruits and nuts bound together by wine.
+Eastern European Ashkenazi families typically enjoy a mixture of apples and walnuts, while Sephardic Jews—with roots in the Mediterranean—favor a purée of dried figs, dates, pistachios and aromatic spices.

 Charoset symbolizes the mortar created by the Israelites while they were slaves in Egypt.
-It’s the only sweet dish on the seder plate and is often bound with Kosher wine; some families enjoy a traditional Eastern European Ashkenazi mixture of apples and walnuts, while Sephardic Jews—with roots in the Mediterranean—favor a purée of dried figs, dates, pistachios and aromatic spices.

-Traditionally charoset is slathered on matzoh with bitter herbs and horseradish or formed into small spheres, depending on a family’s heritage.
-Either way, it is passed around the table during the seder and is an integral part of the Passover feast.
+It might be slathered on matzoh with bitter herbs and horseradish or formed into small spheres, depending on a family’s heritage.
+Either way, it’s passed around the seder table and is an integral part of the Passover feast.

-Happy Passover and don’t forget that leftover charoset on matzoh makes a delicious breakfast or snack!
+Chag Sameach Pesach!
+(Have a happy festival of Passover!)
+And don’t forget that leftover charoset on matzoh makes a delicious breakfast or snack!